 Store cards are easier to get approved for than general-purpose cards because they only work at one retailer (or sometimes a small group of stores).
 The trade-off is that the APR is usually 25% to 35%, which is much higher than the average general-purpose card.

-Used correctly, a store card can:
+Used correctly, a store card can lower your overall credit utilization and:

 - Add a positive tradeline to your credit report